 So, the aquarium’s filtration system should not create a strong current and should give tranquility to the fish by means of employing floating plants such as Salvinia or Riccia.
 It is important to keep nitrogen compounds controlled and make water changes of 10 or 15% each week

 Here they are

 Black wing hatchesfish.
-This is a fresh water finned-fish original of South America, whose scientific name is Carnegiella marthae.
+This is a South American fresh water finned-fish whose scientific name is Carnegiella marthae.
 This hatchet fish has a convex body, a very deep ventral profile with its anal fin backwards.
 Their pectoral fins often extend to half the length of the body.

 They are located locally in Caño de Quiribana, near Caicara, Venezuela, and are thought to extend throughout the upper Orinoco drainage in Venezuela and the drainage of the Negro River in the Brazilian Amazon with occasional samples collected from the Madeira River.
 They can also appear in Colombia in the tributaries of the Vichada River and the Inirida River.

 They are small mesopelagic striped fin fish that inhabit the deep marine bottom.
 Spotted hatchet fish belong to the Sternoptychinae subfamily and their scientific name is Gasteropelecus maculatus.

 They inhabit the tropical, subtropical and temperate waters of the Atlantic, Pacific and Indian Oceans.
 Spotted hatchet fish are small deep-sea fish that have developed a peculiar body shape.